krbaker/sunpower/README.md

+# Update 12/23/20
+Sunpower killed off the old web-api (expected to happen now and then).
+Did some digging to update this to make it useful.
+I seem to have a failing panel and wanted to get the per-panel data (still available in components report!).
+Pushed the fixes, used developer tools and https://github.com/jeffkowalski/sunpower thanks @jeffkowalski

 # Update 1/18/20
 Added my new code fo the manager direct.
 Also added my diamond collectors in their current state